-Notes: The table reports the log differences in working age population between 2014 and 2019.
-Column 1 shows the 2014-15 log differences in working age population.
-Column 2 shows the 2014-16 log differences in working age population.
+Signif.
+Codes: \\\: 0.01, \\: 0.05, \: 0.1 Notes: The table reports the log differences in total population between 2014 and 2019.
+Column 1 shows the 2014-15 log differences in total population.
+Column 2 shows the 2014-16 log differences in total population.
 The control group consists of municipalities within the state of Bavaria matched with treated municipalities through a Mahalanobis distance.
 I compare the treated locations to matched Mahalanobis nearest neighbors.
+The average 2014-19 difference in total population between treated, and matched municipalities is around 0.95 percent.

-Table 17.
-Robustness Check for working age population results using Bavarian municipalities as control municipalities.
+Table 14.
+Robustness Check using Bavarian municipalities as control municipalities.